Strong Bases Vs Weak Bases And Strong Nucleophiles Vs Weak

 Q: Can a substance be both a strong base and a strong nucleophile?

 A: Yes, some substances can be both strong bases and strong nucleophiles.
-For instance, hydroxide ions (OH-) and alkoxides (RO-) are both strong bases and strong nucleophiles.
-However, the specific reaction conditions and the nature of the electrophile will determine whether the substance acts primarily as a base or as a nucleophile.
+To give you an idea, hydroxide ions (OH-) and alkoxides (RO-) are both strong bases and strong nucleophiles.
+That said, the specific reaction conditions and the nature of the electrophile will determine whether the substance acts primarily as a base or as a nucleophile.

 Q: How does steric hindrance affect basicity and nucleophilicity?